pigeonfresh/component-spacing/README.md

   @include component-padding(medium);
 }

-// It's possible to have a different spacing for top and bottom by adding a second item [data-component="footer"] {
+// It's possible to have a different spacing for top and bottom by adding a second argument [data-component="footer"] {
-  @include component-margin(large none);
+  @include component-margin(large, none);
-  @include component-padding(medium large);
+  @include component-padding(medium, large);
 }
 ```